-Religious Education for Children and Youth
+Religious Exploration for Children and Youth

 We begin with the idea that all of us, children and adults, are responsible for seeking personal truths surrounding our spiritual lives.
 We strive to help our children develop an understanding of the importance of taking time for dedication, introspection, creating inward and outward peace, and compassion and understanding for self and others.